ShaqGrant/rez/resume.md

 ### Summary

 I'm a software developer from Kingston, Jamaica.
 I am currently pursing a BSc in Computer Science at the University of the West Indies and I'm looking for new opportunities.
-Working with both hardware and software on various platforms from embedded systems to mobile phones has broadened my experience, but you'll find me most at home developing for the web.
-I really enjoy building client-side web applications, and have a strong foundation in server-side development and working with databases.
+Having been exposed to a variety of programming aspects has broadened my experience, but you'll find me most at home developing software.
+I have a passion for network security and developing software, especially games.
 Consistency and clear communication have always been very important to me and I'm a quick learner who is always eager to pick up new technologies.

 ### Education